| Artworks, Published Work,

 Fabricata Illuminata also developed a low-cost binaural (3D) recording system for soundworks,

+and utilised these techniques in live and recorded pieces.
 I subsequently produced solo sound-pieces using similar techniques for assessment in final-year degree show.

 Business and Employment: